spicyjack/public/notes/cross-compile.md

 - Show all build steps
   - `ct-ng list-steps`
   - You can start/stop the build on given steps if there are issues compiling
+- Remove generated files
+  - `ct-ng clean`
+- Remove generated files, configuration and build directories
+  - **Note**: if you want to keep the `.config` file, make sure you make a backup of it first prior to running this command:
+  - `ct-ng distclean`

 Build logfile is located in:
 - `/opt/cross/arm-unknown-linux-gnueabi/build.log`